-If you've been struggling with managing your own mental health, here a list of the tiny things you can do every day to take better care of your emotional and mental well-being.
+If you've been struggling with mental health maintenance, here a list of the tiny things you can do every day to take better care of your emotional and mental well-being.
+Have a look at these mental health tips.

 A lot of our mental issues stem from the fact that most people tend to bottle up their emotions instead of dealing with them and processing them in a healthy way.
 These bottled up emotions eventually explode and manifest themselves in the form of panic attacks or mental breakdowns.
 If you want to avoid that, learn to deal with your emotions in a healthy way.
 Build a support system of friends, family or co-workers that you can talk to after an overwhelming day.
 If you're dealing with specific issues, it might also help you to join a support group and discuss your problems with people suffering from similar ones.